JAYASREE1408/Hakerrank-C-Programming-Solutions/README.md

 # Hakerrank-C-Programming-Solutions :smile:
-This repository contains the complete hakerrank solutions for C programming.
+This repository contains all the complete hakerrank solutions for C programming.